jondbennett/GaryCooper/README.md

 # GaryCooper
-An arduino project to automatically open and close a chicken coop door based on sunrise and sunset times.
+An Arduino project to automatically open and close a chicken coop door based on sunrise and sunset times.

 Basic hardware requirements: